-We hypothesise that environmental factors such as smoking and genetic predisposition can cause premature ageing leading to an aged epigenome signature, driving immunesenescence and RA pathogenesis.
+The group hypothesise that environmental factors such as smoking and genetic predisposition can cause premature ageing leading to an aged epigenome signature, driving immunesenescence and RA pathogenesis.
 DNA methylation at 350 specific sites, termed the epigenetic clock, has been identified as an indicator of biological age.
-We will analyse existing data from patients with established RA and generate new data from very early RA cohorts across Europe to determine if the DNA methylation signature shows advanced ageing in RA patients and if this occurs in the earliest stages of the disease.
-We will also assess immune phenotype at the various stages of disease development to see if this occurs early or is a consequence of disease.
+The study will analyse existing data from patients with established RA and generate new data from very early RA cohorts across Europe to determine if the DNA methylation signature shows advanced ageing in RA patients and if this occurs in the earliest stages of the disease.
+Also immune phenotype at the various stages of disease development will be assessed to see if this occurs early or is a consequence of disease.